cakephp/docs/zh/appendices/3-0-migration-guide.rst

     `Github <https://github.com/cakephp/docs>`_ or use the **Improve This Doc** button to directly propose your changes.

-    You can referer to the english version in the select top menu to have information about this page's topic.
+    You can referer to the English version in the select top menu to have information about this page's topic.